CrossFit

 Go to bed on time and at the same time

-As you age, your sleeping pattern/rhythm and quality of sleep change.
+As you age, your sleeping pattern /rhythm and quality of sleep change.
 For one, it is harder to reach a deeper state of sleep and your rhythm is disturbed easier.
 When in fact, your body and brain need this deeper state of sleep and a steady rhythm to recover.
 Going to bed on time at the same time every day helps to make sure you get at least eight hours of sleep and it minimizes disturbances in your sleep rhythm.

 Can you start with CrossFit when you are in your 40’s, 50’s or even 70’s?
 Absolutely, because CrossFit is for everyone!
 You just need to take a few measures to stay healthy, fit and injury-free:

-1. Make the quality of your life your main priority
+1. Make the quality of your life your main priority (Is your goal your priority?)

-2. Have a positive mindset: focus on what you can do right now
+2. Have a positive mindset: focus on what you can do right now (Do you have the right mindset?)

 3. Train smarter.
 Handle weak spots with care.
 Focus on a proper technique